 Upon completion of all elements of C.B.T, you will be allowed to ride any learner legal bike/scooter up to a maximum of 125cc.
 However if you are 16 years old you are only allowed to ride up-to a 50cc machine.
 The C.B.T will expire Two years after completion date, L-plates must be displayed at all times learner restrictions applied.
 After the two year period a new C.B.T is required should you wish to continue riding.
 If you completed your C.B.T at 16 years old upon your 17th birthday you will automatically be covered to ride a 125cc machine, but you will still be under the learner restrictions and L-plate must be displayed.

 C.B.T candidates do not need to take a Motorcycle Theory Test unless they are preparing to do a Practical Test at a later date.
 Our price includes the loan of all equipment, most clothing and motorcycle/scooter during the day.
-The C.B.T course is based over a 7 hour period no matter how many days this is spread over (usually one day) this will include a 30 minute lunch break.
+The C.B.T course is based over a 7 hour period no matter how many days this is spread over (usually one day) this will include a 60 minute lunch break.
 It isn't common, but some students are unable to complete the off-road elements of the course successfully in a single day (7 hours).
-Therefore can not complete element E (see above), In this case they will be asked to return for further tuition on a separate day.
+Therefore can not complete element E (see above), In this case they will be asked to return for further tuition on a separate day, extra costs for this extended cbt time.

 Students own machines must be road-legal, have all the relevant legal documentation and must be insured by the student to train under instruction.

-Our C.B.T training courses are usually available 6 days a week- starting at 0800/0900 and finishing anytime up-to 1500/1600.
-In the winter the due to shorter daylight hours our C.B.T's may be restricted.WE try to not work on mondays as we do need a day off
+Our C.B.T training courses are usually available 5 days a week- ( monday to friday ) starting at 0800/0900 and finishing anytime up-to 1500/1600.
+In the winter the due to shorter daylight hours our C.B.T's may be restricted.We try to not work on weekends as we do need a day off

 Don't Forget your Driving licence: All student's are asked to ensure they bring their driving photo card licence on the day of the C.B.T and the licence and photograph must be in date.
 Learners still on the old style (paper-only) licence must produce valid in-date passport along with their licence on the day.